© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Grafton deserted medieval village and ornamental moat is a scheduled monument protected by Historic England under reference 1011031.
 View the official record →

-Grafton deserted medieval village is a scheduled ancient monument located in Cheshire that preserves evidence of medieval settlement subsequently abandoned.
+Grafton deserted medieval village is a scheduled ancient monument in Cheshire comprising the earthwork remains of a medieval settlement and an associated ornamental moat.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011031.

 Grafton deserted medieval village and ornamental moat is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011031.